-A major way in which students can create a noticeable impact at the global level is through social media.
-By utilizing Facebook, Twitter, and other digital platforms, students can contact, inform, and mobilize groups of advocates to create a digital surge – or “trend” – for a campaign.
+There is no doubting the power of social media in today’s society.
+By utilizing Facebook, Twitter, Instagram, and other digital platforms, students can contact, inform, and mobilize groups of advocates to create a digital surge – or “trend” – for a campaign.
 Once your campaign is launched and online attention has been generated, new supporters and advocates may contact you for more information on what they can do to help.
 You should actively cultivate contact information as well, in order to contact potential members.
+Check out this blog post on how to keep up your social media pages on a day to day basis.

 Do it Yourself: